Asian Americans in Houston: Chinese

 According to the American Community Survey, as of 2013, Greater Houston (Houston-Sugar Land-Baytown metropolitan area) has 72,320 residents of Chinese origin.

+Chinese immigrants were the first significant settlement of Asian immigrants in Houston.
+The first 250 male Chinese immigrants came to work on constructing the Houston and Texas Central Railroad in 1870.
+Even though the population was increasing steadily, following the start of World War II the population of Chinese immigrants doubled as people were seeking out new economic opportunities.

 South Asians

-As of the 2010 U.S. Census, if the Indian American and Pakistani American populations are combined, there are 50,045 of them in Harris County, together making up 17.9% of the Asians in Harris County and being the second largest Asian ethnic group in Harris County.
+As of the 2010 U.S. census, if the Indian American and Pakistani American populations are combined, there are 50,045 of them in Harris County, together making up 17.9% of the Asians in Harris County and being the second largest Asian ethnic group in Harris County.
 The combined group was the largest Asian ethnic group in Fort Bend County, making up 31% of the Asians there, and the largest Asian ethnic group in Montgomery County.

 South Asian populations became larger around the 1980s.
 In 1983 Allison Cook of the Texas Monthly stated that "Some estimates put the number of Indians and Pakistanis in Houston as high as 25,000."
 In 1990 there were a combined 21,191 Indian and Pakistani descent people in Harris County, making up 19.3% of the county's Asians and at the time being the third largest Asian ethnic group.
 In 2000 there were 35,971 members of the combined group in Harris County, making up 18.6% of the county's Asians and now being the second largest Asian ethnic group in the county.
 From 2000 to 2010 the combined group in Harris County increased by 39%.
 In Fort Bend County in 2000 there were 13,000 people of Indian and Pakistani ancestry.

 Half a dozen Indian American and Pakistani American newspapers are offered in stores and restaurants.
 The publications include India Herald and the Voice of Asia.
 The city has Masala Radio, a South Asian radio station.
 Indian singers often make tour stops in Houston.
 The Bollywood 6 movie theater on Texas State Highway 6 plays Indian films.
 The Houston area has Indian dance schools, including the Abhinaya School of Performing Arts and the Shri Natraj School of Dance.

-Of the Zoroastrian groups in Houston, As of 2000, Parsi were one of the two main Zoroastrian groups.
+As of 2000, of the Zoroastrian groups in Houston, Parsi were one of the two main Zoroastrian groups.
 As of that year the total number of Iranians of all religions in Houston is, on a 10 to 1 basis, larger than the total Parsi population.
 As of 2000 the Zoroastrian Association of Houston (ZAH) is majority Parsi.
 Rustomji wrote that because of that and the historic tensions between the Parsi and Iranian groups, the Iranians in Houston did not become full members of the ZAH.
 Rustomji stated that Iranian Zoroastrians "attend religious functions sporadically and remain tentative about their ability to fully integrate, culturally and religiously, with Parsis."